gdotgordon/site_word_freq/README.md

 One of the challenges in implementing a recursive-style algorithm such as a crawler using a fixed thread pool is determining when the processing is complete.
-To accomplish this, The program uses two channels, one for the goroutines to read URLs to process, and another for the results to be sent back to the main processing loop.
-We use a looping and counting techique that is determines when we're done processing.
+To accomplish this, the program uses two channels, one for the goroutines to read URLs to process, and another for the results to be sent back to the main processing loop.
+We use a looping and counting techique that determines when we're done processing.
 This technique is demonstrated in Donovan and Kernighan's "The Go Programming Language" book.